hyotang666/jingoh/org/doc/do-requirements.M.md

 Like CL:DOLIST, an implicit block named NIL surrounds DO-REQUIREMENTS.
 CL:RETURN may be used to terminate the loop immediately without performing any further iterations, returning zero or more values.

-Unlike CL:DOLIST, body form does not wrapped with CL:TAGBODY.
+Unlike CL:DOLIST, body form is not wrapped with CL:TAGBODY.

 The scope of the binding of VAR does not include the ORG, SUBJECT-DESIGNATOR, nor RETURN.